ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_monitor.rst

          extent: null # If defined, restrict the projection to a region.
 Format [lon1, lon2, lat1, lat2]
          suptitle_pos: 0.87 # Title position in the figure.

-Each entry in ``variable`` correspond to a variable definitions.
+Each entry in ``variable`` corresponds to a variable definition.
-Use the default entry to apply generic options to al variables.
+Use the default entry to apply generic options to all variables.
 See below a sample with comments to define each option

 .. code-block:: yaml